 💡 Practice riding a bike, scooter, or tricycle.

 💡 Bubble blowing competition.

 💡 Try a new recipe on the grill.

 💡 Built a blanket for between the trees.

 💡 Play I Spy.

 💡 Go for a walk.

 💡 Go for a scenic drive.
-Do a scavenger hunt as you drive!
+Do a scavenger hunt or road bingo as you drive!

 💡 Start a garden.
 Talk about different plants, foods, how they grow and what they need to grow.